natarslan/natarslan.github.io/posts/productivity/(failed) productivity trick by introducing cliffhangers.md

 🔹 **Exercise:** Do half of your exercise (say 10 min) → You’ll feel an urge to complete the other 10 minutes later.
 🔹 **Reading:** Stop mid-sentence instead of at a chapter break → Your brain will pull you back.

+So I tried simulating cliffhangers to increase my chances of actually finishing a task.
 The result?
-I would have loved to say **I finished more tasks, with less dread**—but I can’t.
+I would have loved to say **I finished more tasks, with less dread**, but I can’t.
 What I can say is that this method definitely got me going.
 The overwhelming dread before starting a task **dissipated**.

 However, <mark style="background: #FFB8EBA6;">the Zeigarnik Effect might not always be helpful for someone with ADHD</mark>.